Skip to main content

 Add a Graphing question

-3. Click the dropdown and choose from linear, parabola, exponential, or points.
+3. Click the dropdown and choose from linear, quadratic, exponential, or points.

 4. Click the graph to plot points to set your answer key.
 You must plot 2 points to create a line.